sonata-project/dev-kit/project/CONTRIBUTING.md

 * Check if the bug is not already reported!
 * The title sums up the issue with clarity.
 * A description of the workflow needed to reproduce the bug.
-Please try to make sentence, dumping an error message by itself is not great.
+Please try to make sentences, dumping an error message by itself is not great.
 * If your issue is an error page, you must provide us with a stack trace.
 With recent versions of Symfony, you can even get stack traces as plain text at the end of the page.
 Just look for "Stack Trace (Plain Text)", and copy/paste what